UCL-ARC/green-hpc-course/episodes/hardware-efficiency.md

 ## How to improve hardware efficiency

 If we take into account the embodied carbon, it is clear that by the time we come to install an HPC system, it's already emitted a good deal of carbon.
 Computers also have a limited lifespan, which means they eventually are unable to handle modern workloads, or suffer failures and need to be replaced.
-In these terms, hardware consumption is a proxy for carbon, and since our goal is to be carbon efficient, we must also be hardware efficient.
+In these terms, hardware consumption is a proxy for carbon, and since our goal is to be carbon efficient, we must also be hardware carbon efficient.

-There are two main approaches to hardware efficiency:
+There are two main approaches to improving hardware carbon efficiency:

 - **Extending the lifespan** of the hardware - which reduces the carbon emission rate per unit of resource due to amortisation.
 - **Increasing the utilisation and performance** of the hardware - getting more useful work out of the hardware per unit of resource.